-A copyright lawyer should be able to advise you about a variety copyright related matters.
-Copyright law is about more than simply registration, it is also about permissible and impermissible use of existing works.
+A copyright lawyer should be able to advise you about a variety of copyright related matters.
+Copyright law is about more than simply registration.
+It is also about permissible and impermissible use of existing works.
 Copyright is a form of protection provided by the Constitution of the United States and codified at title 17, U. S. Code.
-This protection is provided to the authors of “original works of authorship,” including. literary, dramatic, musical, artistic, and certain other intellectual works.
+This protection is given to the authors of “original works of authorship.”
+This includes literary, dramatic, musical, artistic, and other intellectual works.
 Similar laws are found around the globe and international treaties allow for protection across most borders.

 Copyright Lawyer Ken Kunkle

-Ken work with clients from across the Minneapolis / Saint Paul area, through-out Minnesota and across the globe.
-Examples of services he provides include:
+Ken works with clients from across the Minneapolis / Saint Paul area, throughout Minnesota, and across the globe.

 Representative Copyright Matters